2010: The Year We Make Contact: Plot

-Chandra discovers the reasons for HAL's malfunction: the National Security Council ordered HAL to conceal information about the Monolith from the Discoverys crew and programmed him to complete the mission alone; this conflicted with HAL's programming of open, accurate processing of information, causing the computer equivalent of a paranoid mental breakdown.
-When Bowman and copilot Frank Poole discussed deactivating the malfunctioning computer, HAL judged that the human crew was endangering the mission, and terminated them.
-Although the NSC's order bears his signature, Floyd angrily denies having known of it.
+Chandra discovers the reasons for HAL's malfunction: the National Security Council ordered HAL to conceal information about the monolith from Discovery's crew.
+This conflicted with HAL's basic programming, causing the computer equivalent of a paranoid breakdown.
+When Bowman and co-pilot Frank Poole discussed deactivating the malfunctioning computer, HAL concluded that the human crew was endangering the mission, and terminated them.
+Chandra blames Floyd, who denies any knowledge of the order, although it bears his signature.

-Back on Earth, the United States and the Soviet Union are on the brink of war.
-The Americans are ordered to leave the Leonov and move to the Discovery, with no further communication between the crews.
-Both ships plan to leave Jupiter in several weeks' time, but Bowman appears to Floyd, and says that everyone must leave within two days.
-Floyd confers with the skeptical Soviet captain, Tanya Kirbuk.
-The crews agree to cooperate for an emergency departure when the Monolith suddenly disappears, and a growing black spot appears in Jupiter's atmosphere.
-Neither ship has the fuel to reach Earth if they leave ahead of schedule, so the ships are docked together, and placed under the control of HAL 9000.
-Discoverys remaining fuel will be burned to propel the Leonov away from Jupiter; then Discovery will be undocked and left behind.
+A political crisis on Earth brings the United States and the Soviet Union to the brink of war.
+The Americans are thus ordered to leave Leonov for Discovery.
+Both ships plan to leave Jupiter in the coming weeks, but Bowman appears to Floyd to warn him that everyone must leave within two days.

+Floyd returns to Leonov to convince Soviet captain Tanya Kirbuk to leave early.
+Neither ship has the fuel to reach Earth if they leave ahead of schedule, but Floyd proposes using Discovery as a booster rocket, then leaving it behind while both crews escape on Leonov.
+As they argue, the monolith suddenly disappears.
+Alarmed, Kirbuk agrees to Floyd's plan.

-HAL determines that the spot is a vast group of Monoliths, multiplying exponentially and altering Jupiter's density and chemical composition.
-He suggests canceling the launch in order to study the changes occurring to Jupiter.
-Floyd worries that HAL will prioritize his mission over the humans' survival, but Chandra admits to the computer that there is a danger, and that Discovery may be destroyed.
-HAL thanks Chandra for telling him the truth, and ensures the Leonovs escape.
-Before Discovery is destroyed, Bowman asks HAL to transmit a priority message, assuring him that they will soon be together.
-The Monoliths engulf Jupiter, which undergoes nuclear fusion, becoming a new star.
-HAL transmits this message to Earth:
+An ominous black spot appears in Jupiter's atmosphere.
+HAL determines that the spot is a vast group of monoliths, multiplying exponentially and altering Jupiter's mass and chemical composition.
+He recommends halting the countdown to study the phenomenon.
+Floyd worries that HAL will prioritize his mission over the safety of the human crews, but Chandra reveals to HAL that the crew is in danger and that both ships could be destroyed.
+HAL thanks Chandra for telling him the truth, and proceeds with the escape plan.
+Once Discovery's fuel is exhausted, Leonov separates and fires its own engines.

+Bowman asks HAL to transmit a message to Earth.
+The monoliths engulf Jupiter, causing it to undergo nuclear fusion, and become a star.
+Before Discovery is destroyed, HAL sends this message:

-The Leonov survives the shockwave from Jupiter's ignition, and returns home.
+Leonov survives the shockwave from Jupiter's ignition, and returns home.
 Floyd narrates how the new star's miraculous appearance, and the message from a mysterious alien power, inspire the American and Soviet leaders to seek peace.
-Under its infant sun, icy Europa transforms into a humid jungle, covered with life, and watched over by a Monolith.
+Under its infant sun, icy Europa transforms into a humid jungle, covered with life, and watched over by a monolith.